15 of the Best Double Hellebore Varieties for Your Garden

 Find Wedding Party™ ‘Confetti Cake’ plants now from Burpee.

-This is a shorter plant, with a height of 12 to 14 inches and a spread of 24 inches at maturity.
+This hellebore reaches a height of 18 to 24 inches and a spread of 24 inches at maturity.

 4. Fire and Ice

-‘Fire and Ice’ is another Winter Jewels® series beauty from Marietta and Ernie O’Byrne.
+‘Fire and Ice’ is a Winter Jewels® series beauty from Marietta and Ernie O’Byrne.

 The crisp white blossoms of this variety measure a showy three to four inches across.